Kimvangrondelle/sc_glioma_atlas/README.md

 - Validation: Contains files used for different ways of validation
 - Wies_glass_validatie: contains files used for validation using external data (correlation plot)

+### files
 - combining.R was used to combine all count matrices together into one big matrix.
 - infercnv.R was used to get a copy number profile of each sample.
 - pooling.R was used to pool the combined sample, to run DESeq2 and to extract the specificity scores.
 - pooling_celltypes.R was used to pool the individual samples, to run DESeq2 and to extract the specificity scores.
 - specificity_scoring_functions.R contains the functions used to calculate the specificity scores (these functions are used in the pooling files).

+### output
 - top_20_genes_DE_DESeq2.txt contains the 20 genes most differentially expressed per celltype.
 - top_20_genes_highest_specscore.txt contains the 20 genes with the highest specificity scores per cell type.

-Within the scores_combined_all directory, the files containing the scores for the zpex and bayes scores are stored.
+- Within the scores_combined_all directory, the files containing the scores for the zpex and bayes scores are stored.

 ## Packages
 - R -- 4.4.1